srid/purescript-book-sources/chapter4.md

 ["1","2","3","4","5"]
 ```

-Even though the infix operator `<$>` looks like special syntax, it is in fact a regular PureScript function.
-It is simply _applied_ using infix syntax.
+Even though the infix operator `<$>` looks like special syntax, it is in fact just an alias for a regular PureScript function.
+The function is simply _applied_ using infix syntax.
 In fact, the function can be used like a regular function by enclosing its name in parentheses.
 This means that we can used the parenthesized name `(<$>)` in place of `map` on arrays:

 ```text
 > (<$>) show [1, 2, 3, 4, 5]